-Supporting the Family of a Suicidal Person
+Supporting the Family

-Getting help is crucial for the family of a suicidal person.
+Getting help is crucial for the family of someone who is thinking of taking their own life.
 The family may be in a state of confusion or distress, without support and without information about where to turn for help.
 No one should be expected to face the struggle alone.
 By having the courage to seek appropriate help when it is needed, parents, siblings, spouses, partners, and other family members can be a valuable resource to their loved ones.